emarcey/cicerone/glossary/breweries.md

 	* 1982, Schlitz abosrbed by Stroh Brewer of Detroit, Michigan
 * **Sierra Nevada Brewing Company:** trailblazing American craft brewery founded by Ken Grossman and Paul Camusi in Chico, California
 	* produced first batch of Sierra Nevada Pale Ale in 1980
+		* also produced a porter and a stout
 	* also developed the Bigfoot Barleywine, the signature American Barley Wine
 	* currently headquartered in Asheville, NC
 * **Spaten:** Munich brewery first established in 1397, which rose to prominence in the early 19th century after being purchased by Gabriel Sedlmayr the Elder in 1807